 — Payment method (including the name of the payment method used).

-Finally, in WooCommerce order management there is a feature which allows you to leave notes on orders.
+Finally, WooCommerce order management has a feature that allows you to leave notes on orders.

 Very handy for: